pelya/dpmaster-udp-hole-punching/readme.txt

 listening on all IPv6 interfaces, both on the default port.
-The only difference between this command line and one without any "--listen" option is that dpmaster will abort in the former if IPv4 or IPv6 isn't supported by your system, as you have explicitely requested those network sockets to be opened.
+The only difference between this command line and one without any "--listen" option is that dpmaster will abort in the former if IPv4 or IPv6 isn't supported by your system, as you have explicitly requested those network sockets to be opened.
 Note that if you don't want dpmaster to listen on IPv6 interfaces, you can easily do it by only specifying "-l 0.0.0.0" on the command line.